Montandalar/advtrains/advtrains_luaautomation/README.md

 # Advtrains - Lua Automation features

 This mod offers components that run LUA code and interface with each other through a global environment.
 It makes complex automated railway systems possible.
-The mod is sometimes abbreviated as 'atlatc'.
+The mod is sometimes abbreviated as 'LuaATC' or 'atlatc'.
 This stands for AdvTrainsLuaATC.
 This short name has been chosen for user convenience, since the name of this mod ('advtrains_luaautomation') is very long.

+A probably more complete documentation of LuaATC is found on the [Advtrains Wiki](http://advtrains.de/wiki/doku.php?id=usage:atlatc:start)

 ## Privileges
 To perform any operations using this mod (except executing operation panels), players need the "atlatc" privilege.